 Ghana Business Climate

-After all the Ghana Government continues to record favourable economic growth rates annually.
+After all the Ghana Government (opens in a new tab) continues to record favorable economic growth rates annually.
 Thanks to its democratic and development-oriented political system.

 Some of the top investment opportunities in the country include: